sgmurphy/wordpress-plugins/reviews-feed/README.txt

 **Single Reviews Feed**

-Copy and paste the following shortcode directly into the page, post or widget where you'd like the Google reviews and Yelp reviews feed to show up: `[reviews-feed feed=1]`
+Copy and paste the following shortcode directly into the page, post or widget where you'd like the Yelp and Google reviews feed to show up: `[reviews-feed feed=1]`

 **Multiple Reviews Feeds**

 If you'd like to display multiple review feeds, then you can set different settings by creating another feed using the customizer: `[reviews-feed feed=2]`

-You can display as many different Google reviews and Yelp reviews feeds as you like, on either the same page or on different pages, by just using the shortcode options below after creating multiple reviews feeds in the customizer.
+You can display as many different Yelp and Google reviews feeds as you like, on either the same page or on different pages, by just using the shortcode options below after creating multiple reviews feeds in the customizer.
 For example:
 `[reviews-feed feed=2]`
 `[reviews-feed feed=3]`
 `[reviews-feed feed=4]`